traitecoevo/earthtones/README.md

 Inspiration
 -----------

 There are some other cool things to do with the cool and images in the [RImagePallette package](https://github.com/joelcarlson/RImagePalette).
-And there is a very cool blog on [the colors of Antartica](https://havecamerawilltravel.com/colors-antarctica/).
 And of course if you want a quirky cinematic color scheme, check out [wesanderson](https://github.com/karthik/wesanderson).

 Development version
 -------------------